brianAray/220516-Python-with-Automation/Week 1/day_1.md

 ### Questions
 - What is a data type?
-- List all of them and what they are
+- List all of them and what examples of them in Python
 - Is python statically or dynamically typed?

 ---